HarshitDaftary/AnuKit/COMPONENT_ARCHITECTURE.md

-# OptimUI Base Primitive Components
+# AnuKit Base Primitive Components

 ## Overview
-All base primitive components have been successfully implemented following the established patterns and architecture of OptimUI.
+All base primitive components have been successfully implemented following the established patterns and architecture of AnuKit.
 Each component is built with performance, accessibility, and developer experience in mind.

 ## Implemented Components